Learn how you can make a ham in no time at all using your Instant Pot. Yes, certain size hams will actually fit in the pot!

 Here is the thing with ham - it's already cooked.
 So the goal is to completely re-heat the meat all the way to the center while at the same time keeping the meat from dying out.
 So we aren't worried about eating raw meat here.
 That gives us an advantage and a reason why the Instant Pot is a good option.

-How Do You Fit a Ham in an Instant Pot?
+📏 How Do You Fit a Ham

 The biggest challenge of all for doing a ham in an Instant Pot is getting the ham to fit.
 They are all different sizes of Instant Pots. the bigger you got the easier it's going to be.
 The largest size Instant Pot is the 8 quart model.
 I have a 6 quart.

-Sure you could trim the ham to fit your Instant Pot perfectly, but who wants to do that.
-There are a couple things you could do to make sure you get the right fit.
+However, there are a couple things you could do to make sure you get the right fit.
 You can take just the pot to the store with you.
 Most of us probably wouldn't have the forethought to do it.
 Or maybe we are scared of looking like some kind of a weirdo.

 What I did was I called my wife who was at home and had her measure our Instant Pot.
 I then borrowed a ruler from the school supply section of the grocery store and measure the hams until I found one that I knew would fit.
 Yeah that was pretty nerdy.